BlackHeart-TF/ESP32-Dashcam/README.md

 ## About

-ESP32-DASHCAM is made for ESP32-CAM development board.
+This ESP32-DASHCAM is made for Freenove ESP32-S3 development board, but should work on any ESP32 variant with psram, as long as you adjust the pin configuration.

 **Features:**
 - Cyclically records video with fix length `avi_length` to memory card (built-in slot);